 Potential questions that you can expect to hear from your coach are:

-- What really matters to you in your life?
+What really matters to you in your business and life?

-- What do you want for your health?
+What do you want for yourself both personally and professionally?

-- When you think about the vision we've just discussed, what stands out as being really important to you about your vision?
+When you think about the vision we've just discussed, what stands out as being really important to you?

 What values are you honoring as you move toward this vision?